-The Madison River, flowing over 23 miles, begins in Yellowstone National Park, and leaves the park via West Yellowstone, MT, approximately 70 miles south of El Western Cabins and Lodges.
+The Madison River, flowing over 23 miles, begins in Yellowstone National Park, leaving the park via West Yellowstone, MT, approximately 70 miles south of El Western Cabins and Lodges.

-Plenty of other water is accessible for a day of fishing from Ennis as well.
+Plenty of award winning water is accessible for a day of fishing from Ennis.
 The Ruby, Firehole, Yellowstone, Gallatin, Beaverhead, and Big Hole rivers and Hebgen, Quake, Ennis, and mountain lakes have earned Ennis the distinction of being the center of the "Golden Triangle" of fly-fishing.

 Located 55 miles south of El Western lies Hebgen Lake.
 A man made reservoir considered Montana's premier still water fishing.
 15 miles long and 4 miles wide Hebgen Lake offers a host of recreation opportunities beyond fishing, including climbing, hiking, biking and scenic drives.

-Custer Gallatin offers many different angling experiences for detail and information visit:
+Custer Gallatin National Forest offers many different angling experiences for detail and information visit:

 Cutthroat and brown trout are stocked yearly and float tube fishing is recommended here because of the many timbers below the surface and the occasional high winds.
 However, those timbers create great places for the fish to live, making dry fly fishing ideal.

 Ennis Lake is a shallow reservoir that separates the upper and lower Madison River.
 Ennis Lake is 8 feet at its deepest and warms up nicely in the spring months.
-The lake offers many shallow flats providing the perfect weed-beds the ideal for habitat for trout.
+The lake offers many shallow flats providing the perfect weed-beds ideal habitats for trout.
 This lake provides the best wade fishing conditions but can be accessed by drift boat as well.

 The north shore of Ennis Lake offers a day use area facilitating picnicking, swimming, boating, waterskiing and of course fishing.